 1. Use reusable plastic bags or cotton bags for shopping.

-3. We should donate our old clothes & other items to charitable organizations.
+2. We should donate our old clothes & other items to charitable organizations.

-4. Use plastic gallons to store water & oil.
+3. Use plastic gallons to store water & oil.

-5. Use the old books, of DVD’s & CD’s, etc.
+4. Use old (second-hand) books, DVDs & CDs, etc.

-6. Buy a rechargeable battery.
+5. Buy a rechargeable battery.

-The use of waste by processing & modifying into another form is called recycling.
+The use of waste by processing & modifying it into another form is called recycling.

-Paper & cardboard, glass, metal, debris from construction & demolition .etc. can also be recycled and used again.
+Paper & cardboard, glass, metal, debris from construction & demolition, etc. can also be recycled and used again.

 Most of the materials thrown in the garbage can be used & processed in ways other than being destroyed.
-Reusing recycling & compositing is to produce energy. eg: methane gas can be recovered from decomposing organic matters.
+Such a process is recovering.